pprogrammingg/rust-tutorials/rust.md

 actual value of string will be on the heap.

 ## Copy vs Move
-fixed size values which go on Stack can be copied but copying heap is expensive, instead Rust moves those
+fixed size values which go on Stack can be copied but copying heap is expensive, instead Rust moves those.

 # Ownership
 In Rust, ownership rules govern how memory is managed and accessed, ensuring memory safety without the need for a garbage collector.
 The key ownership rules are: